 User Experience (UX)

-The overall quality of a user's interaction with a website or digital product, encompassing usability, accessibility, performance, and satisfaction—increasingly important for both SEO rankings and AI recommendations.
+The overall quality of a user's interaction with a website or digital product, encompassing usability, accessibility, performance, and satisfaction.
+UX has increasingly become important for both SEO rankings and AI recommendations.

 Core UX Elements